 Now that you know the many advantages of a lettuce container garden, here are some tips to help you create your own.

-1. Pick a Cool but Sunny Location
+1. Pick a Cool Location with Plenty of Sunlight

 Almost all lettuce varieties and most greens are cool season plants.
 This means they thrive when the average temperature is below 70 degrees.

 When starting your garden in early spring, look for a spot that gets plenty of southern exposure.
-As the season warms, you can move your pots to an area that gets more morning light but is spared from the burning heat of the afternoon.
+As the season warms, you can move your pots to an area that gets more morning sunlight but is spared from the burning heat of the afternoon.

 For greens started in the early fall, begin with the pots in that cooler eastern location and move them to the warmer, south-facing spot as the weather cools.

 2. Find a Pot that Maximizes Surface Area